Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/ls-l.png)
 **Figure 41** ls -l.

+### 2. Transfer the file you have to other computer in the LAB.

-2. I created that file on my Kali linux so I tryied to transfer it back to my Ubuntu, on my Ubuntu I set up the netcat to play as server with the following command
+I created that file on my Kali linux so I tryied to transfer it back to my Ubuntu, on my Ubuntu I set up the netcat to play as server with the following command
 ```
 nc -vlp 1007 > megabyte.png
 ```